 Not Just Moderna

-Insilico Medicine identified a novel drug candidate for idiopathic pulmonary fibrosis in 18 months — a process that typically takes 4.5 years.
+Insilico Medicine found a novel drug candidate for idiopathic pulmonary fibrosis in 18 months — a process that normally takes 4.5 years.
 The drug is now in clinical trials.

-Recursion Pharmaceuticals ($6.4B valuation) uses AI to screen billions of potential drug compounds virtually.
-Their AI identified a potential treatment for a rare disease in just 18 months.
+Recursion Pharmaceuticals ($6.4B valuation) uses AI to screen billions of potential compounds virtually.
+Their AI identified a treatment candidate for a rare disease in just 18 months.

 What This Means

-For the healthcare industry: Drug development costs will drop dramatically over the next decade.
-More drugs, developed faster, at lower cost.
-This means more treatments for rare diseases (previously not profitable enough to pursue) and lower drug prices as development costs decrease.
+For healthcare: Drug development costs will drop over the next decade.
+More drugs, faster, at lower cost.
+That means more treatments for rare diseases (previously too unprofitable to pursue) and lower drug prices as development costs come down.

-For investors: AI-first pharma companies like Recursion, Insilico, and Moderna's AI division represent bets on the future of medicine.
-The market for AI in drug discovery is projected to reach $6 billion by 2028.
+For investors: AI-first pharma companies like Recursion, Insilico, and Moderna's AI division are bets on medicine's future.
+The AI drug discovery market is projected to hit $6 billion by 2028.

 Moderna's AI-driven approach saves $1-2 billion per drug through faster development.
-The pharmaceutical industry — a $1.5 trillion market — is being fundamentally reshaped by AI.
+The pharmaceutical industry — a $1.5 trillion market — is being fundamentally reshaped.
 This is not incremental improvement.
 It is a structural shift that will define medicine for the next century.
-And it is generating enormous financial returns for the companies that lead the transition.
+And it is producing enormous returns for the companies leading the transition.